Tok3n/signup-source/_site/README.md

 The `watch` processes don't seem to work exactly as expected for SASS -> CSS, for whatever reason.
 To force a rebuild I sometimes need to hit save on _sass/styles.scss, with the SublimeOnSaveBuild package active.

 ## Pushing Changes
 Before pushing to GitHub, stop the Jekyll watch process and run `jekyll build`, which will give the correct relative paths to all links.
+The base path can be can be configured in the _config.yml file (which is the config that is ued by `jekyll build` by default).